Changi Prison: Conversion into a prisoner of war camp

-Allied POWs, mainly Australians, built a chapel at the prison in 1944 using simple tools and found materials.
+Allied POWs, mainly Australians, built a chapel at the prison in 1944, using simple tools and found materials.
 Stanley Warren of the 15th Regiment, Royal Regiment of Artillery painted a series of murals at the chapel.
 Another British POW, Sgt.
 Harry Stodgen, built a Christian cross out of a used artillery shell.
 After the war, the chapel was dismantled and shipped to Australia, while the cross was sent to the UK.
 The chapel was reconstructed in 1988, and is now located at the Royal Military College, Duntroon, Canberra.
 The prisoners of war also established an education program nicknamed the Changi University.

-After the war, Changi Prison was used by the British to hold Japanese prisoners of war, which included former Imperial Japanese Army, Imperial Japanese Navy and Kenpeitai personnel, police officers and POW camp guards; British troops were used as ad hoc prison officers.
-Most of the prisoners of war were eventually repatriated to Japan, but eight former Kenpeitai members were found guilty by a military tribunal of torturing 57 internees (which resulted in 15 of them dying) in the "Double tenth" trial on 18 March 1946 at the Supreme Court Building and were sentenced to death.
-In the inner yard of the prison, three gallows were erected to carry out the sentences, which occurred on April 1946.
+After the war, Changi Prison was used by the British to hold Japanese prisoners of war, which included former Imperial Japanese Army, Imperial Japanese Navy and Kempeitai personnel, police officers and POW camp guards; British troops were used as ad hoc prison officers.
+Most of the prisoners of war were eventually repatriated to Japan, but eight former Kempeitai members were found guilty by a military tribunal of torturing 57 internees (which resulted in 15 of them dying) in the "Double tenth" trial on 18 March 1946 at the Supreme Court Building and were sentenced to death.
+In the inner yard of the prison, three gallows were erected to carry out the sentences, which were performed in April 1946.
 On 17 October 1945, 260 German prisoners of war (who were former Kriegsmarine personnel and had served on U-boats) were moved from Pasir Panjang to Changi Prison.
 Almost a year later on 26 June 1946, all German prisoners of war in the prison were notified that they would be repatriated back to Germany via England on a passenger liner, the Empress of Australia.

-Kenpeitai
+Kempeitai

-The prison also contained the headquarters of the Kenpeitai, the Japanese military police.
-The Kenpeitai tortured and executed prisoners there, who they suspected were spies, such as during the Double Tenth incident.
+The prison also contained the headquarters of the Kempeitai, the Japanese military police.
+The Kempeitai tortured and executed prisoners there, who they suspected were spies, such as during the Double Tenth incident.
 Most were civilians, although a small number were Allied POWs.

 Changi Chapel and Museum

-The original open air chapel, built by the POWs in 1944, was later relocated to Duntroon, Canberra.
+The original open-air chapel, built by the POWs in 1944, was later relocated to Duntroon, Canberra.

 In 1988, Singapore built a replica chapel, next to the Changi Prison.
 The project included a museum.
 When Changi Prison was expanded in 2001, the chapel and museum were relocated to a new site 1 km away, officially reopening on 15 February 2001.
-On 1 April 2018, the museum was closed and is scheduled to reopen in 2020.
+On 1 April 2018, the museum was closed and reopened in 2020.

 In 1994, Changi Women's Prison and Drug Rehabilitation Centre was opened.